NORTH WOOLWICH LINE

 (photo: 2005)

 Footbridge over the track.
-It was scheduled to be permanently closed from 18th July 2011.
+It was permanently closed on 18th July 2011 and has now been demolished.

 (photo: 2005)